tboox/tbox/README.md

 #### The regex library
 - Supports match and replace
 - Supports global/multiline/caseless mode
-- uses pcre, pcre2 and posix regex modules
+- Uses pcre, pcre2 and posix regex modules

 ## In the Plans
 - Add coroutine module